Administration: IV

 The bioavailability of ketamine administered intravenously is 100%, meaning that almost all of the drug is absorbed into the bloodstream and available for use by the brain.

 The 100% figure is definitional, not empirical.
 A given quantity of ketamine infused into the bloodstream produces a concentration of ketamine and metabolites in the blood, establishing the benchmark against which other ROA bioavailability figures are observed.
 Because the ketamine is circulating throughout the body it’s not the case that 100% of the ketamine reaches the brain.
-If – theoretically – a new ROA were discovered whereby ketamine could be injected directly to the brain, its bioavailability would be some multiple of 100% by this benchmark.
+If – theoretically – a new ROA were discovered whereby ketamine could be injected directly into the brain, its bioavailability would be some multiple of 100% by this IV benchmark.

 The higher bioavailability ROAs minimize bioload and reduce the potential for bladder damage.
 The drug is delivered directly into the bloodstream, bypassing the digestive system and other organs that can affect absorption and the metabolization of ketamine into other molecules.
 IV and IM maximize these considerations.
 Nasal in a mid-level bioavailable ROA, with sublingual/rectal being the least bioavailable.
 “Oral” – i.e., swallowing, is the least bioavailable and causes diversion of ketamine into other metabolites believed to be less useful for mental health indications.